7Abigail7/WebTechProjectAbigail/README.md

 ## Contact
-For any inquiries or support, please contact us at(https://github.com/7Abigail7)
+For any inquiries or support, please contact me at(https://github.com/7Abigail7)

 Happy movie-watching!